Reference Links and Frequently Asked Questions about Peregrine Falcons

 - The solitary nature of peregrines: Do peregrines have a long-lasting love for their young?
 Do they like being with humans?

-- Age: What happens as peregrines age?
+- Aging: What happens as peregrines age?
 How long do they live?

 NAMING, BANDING AND PEREGRINE WATCHING: